authorTom/home-data-centre/documentation/setting-up-a-proxmox-cluster.md

 #### Verify the Cluster
 On any node, refresh the web interface.
 You should now see all connected nodes listed under the Datacenter view.

-Alternatively, you can run the following command in any node’s terminal to see the cluster members:
+Alternatively, you can run the following command in any node terminal to see the cluster members:
 ```
 pvecm nodes
 ```